aimeos/aimeos-docs/src/frontend/html/basket-components.md

 ## Coupon

 Coupons are personal or shared codes for granting goodies, giving a price reduction or any other possibility that offers customers an additional advantage.
-The actions behind coupons are implemented by coupon providers in the MShop library and they can modify the basket content in any way.
+The actions behind coupons are implemented by coupon providers in the MShop library, and they can modify the basket content in any way.

 Normally, shop owners would like to grant customers only one advantage per order and thus, the number of coupons that can be entered is limited to one by default.
 But there may be situations where it's applicable to allow more than one coupon code and therefore, the maximum number of coupon codes can be configured via the [controller/frontend/basket/coupon/allowed](../../config/controller-frontend/basket.md#couponallowed) setting.